rashmijoyappa/Capstone/README.md

 Project Requirement: To be able to use this CI/CD pipeline you will need to install:

+•	Jenkins
-Jenkins Blue Ocean Plugin in Jenkins Pipeline-AWS Plugin in Jenkins Docker Pip AWS Cli Eksctl Kubectl
+•	Blue Ocean Plugin in Jenkins
+•	Pipeline-AWS Plugin in Jenkins
+•	Docker
+•	Pip
+•	AWS Cli
+•	Eksctl
+•	Kubectl

 The files included are:

-/Capstone_project_Screenshots : Screenshot the result of deploy.
+/Result-Screenshots : Screenshot the result of deploy.
-/container-deploy : CloudFormation Script of Cluster Pipeline file /kubernetes-cluster : Deployment Script of Containers Pipeline file Jenkinsfile : Jenkinsfile for Creating Pipeline Dockerfile : Dockerfile for building the image green-controller.json : Create a replication controller green pod
+/PipelineKubernetes : CloudFormation Script of Cluster Pipeline file Jenkinsfile : Jenkinsfile for Creating Pipeline Dockerfile : Dockerfile for building the image green-controller.json : Create a replication controller green pod